percona/k8spg-docs/docs/backups-restore.md

 Alternatively, you can temporarily delete the database cluster [by removing the Custom Resource](delete.md#delete-a-database-cluster) (check the [`finalizers.percona.com/delete-pvc` finalizer](operator.md#finalizers-delete-pvc) is not turned on, otherwise you will not retain your data!), and recreate the cluster back by running `kubectl apply -f deploy/cr.yaml -n postgres-operator` command you have used to deploy the it previously.

-The second possibility - corrupted backup repository/missing files.
-It helps to remove CR, delete startup PVC and create it again.
+One more reason of failed restore to consider is the possibility of a corrupted backup repository or missing files.
+In this case, you may need to delete the database cluster [by removing the Custom Resource](delete.md#delete-a-database-cluster), [find the startup PVC](debug-storage.md#check-the-pvc) to delete it and recreate again.